edgedb/edgedb/docs/edgeql/ddl/links.rst

 :eql:synopsis:`SET readonly := {true | false}`
     If ``true``, the link is considered *read-only*.
 Modifications of this link are prohibited once an object is created.
+All of the derived links **must** preserve the original *read-only* value.

 :eql:synopsis:`SET ANNOTATION <annotation-name> := <value>;`
     Add an annotation :eql:synopsis:`<annotation-name>`